These brainstorming topics are a great place to start if you are looking for a new creative idea for your writing work.

 Education is another broad topic that can work well for brainwriting activities.
 You can write about its impact on your life personally or its impacts on society.
 You can have a subtopic that explores some of the benefits of the right education or the drawbacks of a flawed educational system.

 Education also gives you the chance to brainstorm techniques.
 What works in education, and what doesn’t?
 What is the role of the teacher and the student in education?
-The answers to these questions provide quite a bit of information that you can transform into articles and papers.
+The answers to these questions provide much information you can transform into articles and papers.

 Another effective brainstorming technique is to take a current social controversy and make it your central idea.
 Then, spend time exploring the who, what, where, when, and how surrounding this topic.
 You can share ideas to solve the issue or explore potential causes, depending on your goal for the activity.

-If you brainstorm ideas for a blog post, this topic can be quite effective.
+This topic can be effective if you brainstorm ideas for a blog post.
 You can engage with your audience well when you talk about something important to them, and social controversies tend to fit the bill well.
-You can also get quite a bit of engagement when using a hot-button topic like this.
+You can also get a lot of engagement when using a hot-button topic like this.

 5. The Impact of Pets on Your Life